Computing at Imperial

 Our teaching approach

 We use digital technology to bring further benefits to our education programs, drawing from investments made and skills gained during the pandemic.
 We deliver our education as a useful blend of face-to-face and digital learning.
-This will also prepare our students well for a more hybrid work culture of the future.
+This will also prepare you for a more hybrid work culture of the future.

 Is Imperial right for you?